Hanuman idol is of sandstone

 Next day in the assembly of elders of the village they narrated their experience and also the direction of the Lord.
 The elders of the village proceeded to the bank of the lake where the couple used to wash the clothes.
 When they turned the washing stone in which the Sheshaya couple used to wash the clothes, to their astonishment they found the ‘murti’ of Sri Anjaneya intact.
 The villagers assembled there took a unanimous decision to build a temple for the Lord in the village on the banks of the lake.

-The astrologers were called, and it was found that the ‘murti’ should be of five hundred to six hundred years old (then) and an auspicious date was fixed for ‘punar pradishtapana’ of the Lord.
-The villagers build a garbhagudi for the Lord and on the marked date the Lord was reinstalled.
+The astrologers were called, and it was found that the ‘murti’ should be of five hundred to six hundred years old (then), and an auspicious date was fixed for the ‘punar pradishtapana’ of the Lord.
+The villagers built a garbhagudi for the Lord and on the marked date the Lord was reinstalled.
 From then on regular pujas are being conducted.
-Over the time there were improvements in the temple complex.
+Over time there were improvements in the temple complex.

 Temple Today